Cooking in The Keys

 Instructions

-• Cube salmon. refrigerate until ready to use.
+• Cube salmon and refrigerate until ready to use.

 • In a 6-quart pot, melt butter.
 Add onions; season with salt and pepper.
 Cook for 5 minutes until onions are softened.
 Add garlic; stir for 10 seconds.